What to Flush or NOT to Flush?

 Facial Tissue or Kleenexes

 Don’t flush.
-While thin facial tissues are probably ok, makeup removal wipes and thick tissues with lotion, like Puffs Plus, are not appropriate to flush.
+While thin facial tissues are probably ok, makeup removal wipes and thick tissues like Puffs tissues and those with lotion, like Puffs Plus, are not appropriate to flush.
 These should go in the trash can, not your toilet.
-The nature of facial wipes and thick tissues is that they become clumpy, sticky, and non-degradable in a pipe, leading to the potential for blockages.
+The nature of facial wipes and thick tissues is that they become clumpy, sticky, and are non-degradable in a pipe, leading to the potential for blockages.

 Baby Wipes or “Flushable” Wipes